DCC-EX/dcc-ex.github.io/docs/reference/tools/serial-monitor.rst

 Select the Correct COM Port
 ----------------------------

 Select "Port" and find the port on your computer that recognises the Arduino.
-If you don't see a port listed there and are using a clone board, you may have to install a driver for a CH340 USB chip that is on these boards: see here `Drivers for the CH340 <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>`_
+If you don't see a port listed there and are using a clone board, you may have to install a driver for a CH340 USB chip that is on these boards: see here `Drivers for the CH340 <https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all>`_ |EXTERNAL-LINK|

 .. figure:: /_static/images/arduino-ide/board_port_mega.jpg
    :alt: Select the COM Port